icanbwell/fhir-server/README.md

 ## Intro

-This projects implements a FHIR Server.
-It was initially forked from https://github.com/Asymmetrik/node-fhir-server-mongo and then most of the internals were re-written to support the various FHIR functionality.
+This projects implements the Helix FHIR Server.
+It was initially forked from https://github.com/Asymmetrik/node-fhir-server-mongo and then most of the internals were re-written to support the missing FHIR functionality.

 For example:
 1. Added support for every FHIR resource